• Skip to primary navigation

 3 - Potato Starch

-Potato starch may sound like a rather obscure ingredient, but as it turns out, it is extremely versatile and can be used in a range of applications.
+Potato starch may sound like a rather obscure ingredient, but it is extremely versatile and can be used in a range of applications.

 Perhaps one of the most notable uses of potato starch is when substituting it for flour when making a roux.